cdstanford/gid/README.md

 You will notice that there are 8 tests which are "ignored"; this is because they take an excessively long time to run.
 (If you like, you can run these with `cargo test --release -- --ignored`, which should take about 10-15 minutes to complete.)

+### 2. Run one of the examples

-Finally, you can also try running the artifact directly on one of the examples.
+You can also run the artifact directly on one of the examples using the provided `run_compare` and `run_example` binaries.
-We recommend running the example `examples/handwritten/15`:
+To run the example `examples/handwritten/15`:
 ```
 cargo run --release --bin run_compare -- examples/handwritten/15
 ```